kennytanggg/THRUX/index.rst

 New User?
-Follow our :doc:`source/quickstartguide/index-quickstartguide` or see our :doc:`source/workspaceoverview/index-workspaceoverview` for help.
+Follow our :doc:`source/quickstartguide/index-quickstartguide` for help.

 **What is THRUX?**
 ==================